 even previous to meeting Liszt, it's understandable why Liszt never

-further attest to his good nature it goes without debate that Liszt
+further attest to Liszt's good nature, it goes without debate that, Liszt

 concerning both his pupils and peers.
 The numerous lives that have

-benefited by Liszt and the abundant praise written about him by those
+benefited by Liszt's generosity, and the abundant praise written about him by those

-in close personal contact attest to his being too good to a fault.
+in close personal contact, all attest to his being too good to a fault.

 Even when he was not on speaking terms with Wagner, or shunned by

-the Schumann's later in life, he never abandoned his regard or promotion
+the Schumann's later in life, Liszt never abandoned his regard or promotion

 of their work.
 Astonishingly, he even refrained from promoting his

 own works to secure a foothold for his colleagues.
-Most rare.
+Again, most rare.

 limitations.
 Liszt was never forgotten, as they would have hoped,